 Making homemade eggnog is so easy with this recipe, I doubt you’ll ever go back to the store bought stuff!

-What I discovered is that key to success is the right blend of spices and that’s very personal.
+What I discovered is that key to success is the right blend of spices.
+Exactly what the right blend is for you might be very personal.

 The milk and the eggs are just the carriers of the taste.
-Cinnamon, vanilla, nutmeg, etc are what makes it taste like the eggnog we love.
+Cinnamon, vanilla, nutmeg, and such are what makes it taste like the eggnog we love.

-The recipe that I am about to share appeals to my taste but please feel free to adjust the amounts of various spices.
+The recipe that I am about to share appeals to my taste.
+Please feel free to adjust the amounts of various spices to fit your own.

 - Infuse the whole milk with wonderful spices like cinnamon, vanilla, nutmeg and mixed spice.